spack/spack/lib/spack/docs/packaging_guide.rst

    Be sure to add the property at the top of the package class under other properties like the ``homepage``.

-The example below is an example test that needs to compile an executable before running it.
+The example below, which ignores how ``cxx-example.cpp`` is acquired, illustrates the basic process of compiling a test executable using the installed library before running it.

 .. code-block:: python